 You can make a transaction of up to $200 within the Coinbase system if you use either your bank account or USD wallet to buy or sell cryptocurrency.

-However, if you are making a purchase or sale of $201 or more, the variable of 1.49% kicks in.
+However, if you are making a purchase or sale of $201 or more, the variable fee of 1.49% kicks in.

-If you make a transaction of $78.06 or more, with a credit or debit card and then transfer all your proceeds into your PayPal account, you will have to pay a variable fee in the amount of 3.99%.
+If you make a transaction of $78.06 or more, with a credit card or debit card and then transfer all your proceeds into your PayPal account, you will have to pay a variable fee in the amount of 3.99%.

 The Possibility of Bank Fees

-Some users are charged a 3% foreign transaction fee if a transaction is made via a credit or debit card.
+Some users are charged a 3% foreign transaction fee if a transaction is made via a credit card or debit card.
 The 3% is standard for international conversions, but it really depends on your bank.

-Just so you can have a clear understanding of what to expect, you should speak with your bank to find out if those are fees you'll ever need to worry about.
+Just so you can have a clear understanding of what to expect, you should speak with your bank to find out if those are fees you'll ever need to worry about when buying digital currency.

 Can You Really Avoid Paying Coinbase Fees?

 While Coinbase's fees are pretty high in comparison to other brokers, so it's nice to avoid paying them if you can.
 To start, you will need to start using Coinbase Pro.